-Domain: E53 Place

-Scope note: This property identifies the instances of E53 Places that fall within the area covered by another is implied.
+Domain: Range: Quantification: E53 Place E53 Place many to many (0,n:0,n) Scope note: This property identifies the instances of E53 Places that fall within the area covered by another Place.
+Examples: It addresses spatial containment only, and no 'whole-part' relationship between the two places is implied. the area covered by the World Heritage Site of Stonehenge (E53) falls within the area of Salisbury Plain (E53)

-Place.

-It addresses spatial containment only, and no 'whole-part' relationship between the two places

-• the area covered by the World Heritage Site of Stonehenge (E53) falls within the area of Salisbury Plain (E53)